Designing Your Home to Suit Your Mood

 Let's take a look at a few things you can do to help make that a daily reality -

 - De-clutter – This is one of the main things that affect how you feel about space as well as in it.
 Excessive clutter literally and figuratively makes one feel like they are being swamped and overwhelmed.
-It can make you grumpy and definitely leaves you with a nagging dissatisfaction whenever you are in a cluttered room.
-It is also one of the simplest fixes, so don't make excuses about being busy, try and keep a weekend or just a day free to rid the home of all unnecessary clutter and reorganise.
+It can make you grumpy and leaves you with a nagging dissatisfaction whenever you are in a cluttered room.
+It is also one of the simplest fixes, so don't make excuses about being busy, try and keep a weekend or just a day free to rid the home of all unnecessary clutter and reorganize.

 These are just a few things you can do to foster a calm, pleasing environment in your apartment and house.
-You can look for loads of tips for mood lighting and aroma and colour therapy as well!
+You can look for loads of tips for mood lighting and aroma and color therapy as well!

 - Garden / Landscaping / Patio — 260

 - Interior Design / Decor — 181